royhills/arp-scan/README.md

 - `git clone https://github.com/royhills/arp-scan.git` to obtain the latest source code.
 - `cd arp-scan` to enter the source code directory.
-- `autoreconf --install` to generate a configure file (but you can download a tarball for the latest release instead of cloning from github if you don't have `autoreconf` - see below for details).
+- `autoreconf --install` to generate a configure file (if you don't have `autoreconf` you can download a tarball instead as detailed below).
 - `./configure` to create a makefile for your system (see configuration options below).
 - `make` to build the project.
 - Optionally `make check` to verify that everything works as expected.